DannyCooper/scaffold/readme.txt

 == Description ==

 Scaffold is a lightweight starter theme built using core WordPress functions.
 It doesn't use any frameworks or libraries, this makes it fast, simple and easy to customize!

+Scaffold uses very minimal, low-specificity CSS rules, making it very easy to customize and overwrite using your own custom CSS code.

+The clean, fast, standards-compliant code makes this theme very SEO-friendly.

 == Installation ==